nus-cs2030s/2324-s2/docs/29-nested-classes.md

 Will `sort` sorts in ascending order or descending order?

 To avoid confusing code like this, Java only allows a local class to access variables that are explicitly declared `final` or implicitly final (or _effectively_ final).
 An implicitly final variable cannot be re-assigned after initialization.
-Therefore, Java saves us from such a hair-pulling situation and disallows such code -- `ascendingOrder` is not effectively final so the code above does not compile.
+Therefore, Java saves us from such a hair-pulling situation and disallows such code &mdash; `ascendingOrder` is not effectively final so the code above does not compile.

 **Breaking the Limitation of Effectively `final`.** &nbsp;&nbsp; The limitation of effectively final only happen because the value is of a primitive type.
 So, if we captures the value and forbids re-assigning the value, there is nothing we can do to change primitive value.